lauzis/google-analytics-events-wordpres-plugin/README.md

 1.0.7 Histry retracking, sometimes usefull for contact forms to see from what section user arrived, to see if some section generates more leads.

-1.0.6 Write help/about how to check what code is in page, maybe write test script, that tries to figure out
+1.0.8 Write help/about how to check what code is in page, maybe write test script, that tries to figure out

+1.0.9 Posibility switch off/on tracking from frontend?

 == Known issues (that are worth mention)==